PedroPareja/exllamav2/README.md

+### UPDATE
+These changes are already implemented in the main repo so this fork is no longer relevant.

 ## About this Fork

 I have forked ExLLamaV2 to enable it to quantize LLM models that generates mathematical fringe situations in the